cilium/cilium/Documentation/gettingstarted/encryption.rst

 Generate & import the PSK
 =========================

-First, create a Kubernetes secret for the IPsec keys to be stored.
-This will generate the necessary IPsec keys which will be distributed as a Kubernetes secret called ``cilium-ipsec-keys``.
-In this example we use GMC-128-AES, but any of the supported Linux algorithms may be used.
+First, create a Kubernetes secret for the IPsec configuration to be stored.
+The example below demonstrates generation of the necessary IPsec configuration which will be distributed as a Kubernetes secret called ``cilium-ipsec-keys``.
+A Kubernetes secret should consist of one key-value pair where the key is the name of the file to be mounted as a volume in cilium-agent pods, and the value is an IPSec configuration in the following format:

+``key-id encryption-algorithms PSK-in-hex-format key-size``

+In the example below we use GMC-128-AES, but any of the supported Linux algorithms may be used.
 To generate, use the
 following: